DocPrism: Multi-lingual Detection of Incorrectness Inconsistencies between Code and Documentation

 \subsubsection{User Prompt}

-Since all detailed instructions are specified in the system prompt, we focus on providing a clear test subject through the ``user message''.
+Since all detailed instructions are specified in the system prompt, we simply provide a clear test subject through the ``user message''.
 The following template is used for the user prompt, with placeholders for the documentation and code.